-You need to have a strategy when it comes to prepping and sampling as a good sample will give you an insight into the flavour profile of the beans at different roasts and intensities and how the bean react during roasting.
+You need to have a strategy when it comes to prepping and sampling as a good sample will give you an insight into the flavor profile of the beans at different roasts and intensities and how the bean reacts during roasting.

 This is important because Ethiopian beans can be unpredictable and dynamic.
 You can get different flavors and different after tones and notes from the same single origin beans.

 My golden rule again, TAFO – Test And Find out.

 Careful monitoring of the whole process and a subtle, gentle temperature increase will get the best from your beans.
 Light roasting allows the acidity and flavors to shine.

 A low starting temperature with a low rate of temperature increase until the first crack for natural and washed beans.